Path-Kernel Method for Differentiating Unstable Diffusions: Deriving and proving the formula

 For the third term,

-The summand in \Cref{e:ephi3}, the second and third term, is the perturbation applied on the probability kernel at each step.
-After cancellation,
+The summand in the sum in \Cref{e:ephi3} is the perturbation applied to the probability kernel at each step.
+After cancellation, we obtain

-By the definition of $v_n$ in \Cref{e:vDt},
+By the definition of \(v_n\) in \Cref{e:vDt},

-For the pure path-perturbation method, $\alpha\equiv0$, and the above is zero since nothing hits the kernel.
-But we choose to shift a small portion of the path-perturbation, proportional to $\alpha\Dt$, and use that to differentiate the kernel.
+For the pure path-perturbation method, \(\alpha\equiv0\), so the above term vanishes since nothing is shifted to the kernel.
+In our method, however, we shift a small portion of the path perturbation, proportional to \(\alpha\Dt\), and use it to differentiate the kernel.

-Putting everything together, we get the expression in the lemma. \end{proof}
+Putting everything together gives the expression in the lemma. \end{proof}